ci-w/IndividualProject/lit_review/summaries.md

 </p>
 <b>Summary</b>
 <p>They created an electronic toolkit specifically aimed for people with IDs.
 Evaluated it one-on-one with 10 participants using a guided exploration approach.
 Analysis revealed participants were able to create simple sensor-based interactive circuits with varying levels of assistance.
 Reports strengths/weaknesses of it, and the implications for designing inclusive electronic toolkits for people with IDs.
-Focus on considering design elements that improve functionality, comprehensibilty, and agency.  </p>
+Focus on considering design elements that improve functionality, comprehensibility, and agency.  </p>
 <b>Relevance</b>
 <p>15 pages long.
 Looks good come back to this.</p>
+<b>Meta</b>
+<p>Cited by: 0 on SCOPUS,
+0 on Google Scholar,
+0 on ACM</p>
 <hr />

 <hr />